johnnguyendel6/John-Nguyen-Deloitte-AI-Academy-Final-Capstone-Project/README.md

 5. [References](#references)

 ### Pre-Processing
--Pull Fortune 1,000 Company Data in 2021 & 2022
+* Pull Fortune 1,000 Company Data in 2021 & 2022
--Minimize the data set from 1,000 to 100
+* Minimize the data set from 1,000 to 100
--Classify each company by Industry “Tech or Not”
+* Classify each company by Industry “Tech or Not”

 ### Analysis
--Wide distribution of revenue/expense against profit = varying and potentially unpredictable market for stable profit margins.
+* Wide distribution of revenue/expense against profit = varying and potentially unpredictable market for stable profit margins.

--When looking at total market value there is “OK” potential value.
+* When looking at total market value there is “OK” potential value.

--High precision & accuracyin the distribution of revenue/expense against profit = predictable market for stable profit margins.
+* High precision & accuracyin the distribution of revenue/expense against profit = predictable market for stable profit margins.

--When looking at total market value there is high potential value.
+* When looking at total market value there is high potential value.

--The R^2 score referenced in the each of the linear regression models showcases the coefficient of determination which is a statistical way of measuring how well a model can predict.
+* The R^2 score referenced in the each of the linear regression models showcases the coefficient of determination which is a statistical way of measuring how well a model can predict.
 It is rated out of 1(from 0-1) the closer it is to 1 the more accurate.
 Each of these Models when graphed had a calculated coefficent of 1.

 ### Modeling
-Linear regression analysis is used to predict the value of a variable based on the relationship between input and output.
+* Linear regression analysis is used to predict the value of a variable based on the relationship between input and output.

-The linear regression model could be used to predict the either the rise or fall of profits in relation to revenue and expenses.
+* The linear regression model could be used to predict the either the rise or fall of profits in relation to revenue and expenses.

-We utilized linear regression because we’re working with 1 or more variables to predict an outcome.
+* We utilized linear regression because we’re working with 1 or more variables to predict an outcome.

-This model could be used for years beyond 2023 if you consider a similar economic environment.
+* This model could be used for years beyond 2023 if you consider a similar economic environment.